Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Calibration of the relation

+\item The original 62 clusters from the ESZ sample published in \citet{planck2011-5.2b}, with updated SZ signal measurements obtained from 15.5 month \planck\ data (62 in common with the baseline sample).
+These objects are all known from X-ray surveys and all lie at $z < 0.5$.
+We use them to test fit robustness to the inclusion of non-X-ray selected, higher-redshift systems. \end{itemize}

-We note that the slope and normalization of this relation are robust to the choice of sample (Table~\ref{tab:ym}).
-There is agreement within $1\,\sigma$ with the results derived from the extended sample of $78$ clusters having S/N $> 7$ with archive \xmm\ observations and the updated XMM-ESZ sample.
-They are also in agreement with the relation obtained from a simple combination of the $\Yv$--$\YX$ relation (discussed in Paper 1) and the $\YX$--$\Mv^{\mathrm{ HE}}$ relation (Eq.~\ref{eq:yx_m} above).
+As indicated in Table~\ref{tab:ym}, there is agreement within $1\,\sigma$ between the various samples.
+The results are also in agreement with the relation obtained from a simple combination of the $\Yv$--$\YX$ relation (discussed in Paper 1) and the $\YX$--$\Mv^{\mathrm{ HE}}$ relation (Eq.~\ref{eq:yx_m} above).